exeto-archive/fullrss/README.md

 Type: `string`

 Token to obtain the full text via [Mercury](https://mercury.postlight.com/web-parser/).
+Used if not specified `target`.

 ##### pureHtml